ALEX PINDER PERFORMING ARTIST

 songs, understood each other's inadequacies through poetry and achieved their

 haunting struggle through vaudeville.
-One of them expressed this with, "we're
+One of them expressed this with,

 all born mad, some remain so".